T: 07762 55 25 64

 This will differ for everybody.
 During an initial consultation, we will briefly discuss your reasons for attending therapy, what goals you may hope to work towards, or what specific issues you may wish to discuss.
 The amount of sessions may be something agreed on from the start, or an ongoing negotiation between the two of us.

-There is no 'normal' when it comes to therapy length, but it is my belief that the 6 (or so) session model of therapy that many organisations use is one of a pragmatic benefit to the system, than that of the client - it can still be useful and helpful, but therapy at depth inevitably takes longer.
+There is no 'normal' when it comes to therapy length, but it is my belief that the limited session model of therapy that many organisations use is one of systemic resource management, than of actual benefit to the client.
+Of course short-term therapy can still be useful and helpful, but therapy at depth inevitably takes longer.
 It all really depends what it is that you want to work on.

 Do you work with Children or Couples?